Howard Carpenter Marmon: 1911 and the Inaugural Indianapolis 500

-Hemlock Hedges
+Hemlock Hedges estate (Linville Land Harbor)

 In the 1920s, Howard Marmon moved with his wife to the place he loved, the mountains of North Carolina, to make it his permanent home.
 The town of Pineola had been a center of logging and the Ritter Company owned a large country club and acreage there.
-The Marmons bought this estate, which in time consisted of a 60-acre lake (created after Marmon built a dam on the Linville River), beautiful hardwoods and lawns, a spacious club which they converted into a home, guest houses, servant quarters, workshop, stable, laundry, a water tower and a gatehouse.
+The Marmons bought an estate, naming it "Hemlock Hedges," which in time consisted of a 60-acre lake (created after Marmon built a dam on the Linville River), beautiful hardwoods and lawns, a spacious club which they converted into a home, guest houses, servant quarters, workshop, stable, laundry, a water tower and a gatehouse.
 The gatehouse later served as home to W.C.
 Tate, as he began his medical career in the mountains.
 The Marmon home contained a well-filled library, modern conveniences and furnishings from their many travels abroad.
 The estate received many visitors over the years including inventive giants of the day Henry Ford, Harvey Firestone and Thomas Edison.

 Marmon was also a conservationist and built Anthony Lake Nursery to provide continued growth of native shrubs and trees as well as a fish hatchery to replenish local streams and rivers with native fish.
 This is now in part the site of Linville Land Harbor in Pineola.

 The Marmons were devout Presbyterians and contributed to the building of the beautiful church, which still serves the residents of Pineola.

+Howard Carpenter Marmon died in Fort Lauderdale, Florida on April 4, 1943, and was buried at Crown Hill Cemetery in Indianapolis.